-The Editor is not responsible for the opinions expressed by Corres-pondents and cannot publish anonymous articles, unless accompanied by the writer's name and address, as evidence of good faith.
+The Editor is not responsible for the opinions expressed by Correspondents and cannot publish anonymous articles, unless accompanied by the writer's name and address, as evidence of good faith.

 "HOTEL GUESTS BY SELECTION."

 To the Editor of The Swiss Observer.

-Sir-With reference to the article which appeared in the September 1st issue of The Morning Post under the above heading, I am desired by the Post under the above nearing, take desired by the Central Office of the Swiss Hotel Proprietors' Asso-ciation to say that the "travel stamp" scheme in question was not evolved by them and has not their approval.
-The Association, to which the great majority of the Hotelkeepers belong, is confident that its members will not adopt a scheme that would only prove a source of annovance to their greests.
-In the information of a more adopt adopt adopt a source of annoyance to their guests.
+Sir-With reference to the article which appeared in the September 1st issue of The Morning Post under the above heading, I am desired by the Central Office of the Swiss Hotel Proprietors' Association to say that the "travel stamp" scheme in question was not evolved by them and has not their approval.
+The Association, to which the great majority of the Hotelkeepers belong, is confident that its members will not adopt a scheme that would only prove a source of annovance to their quests. only prove a source of annoyance to their guests.
 Whatever their social status, British visitors will always be welcome in Switzerland.

 I am Sir, Your obedient servant, For the Official Agency of the Swiss Federal Railways.

 A. DURUZ, Manager.

-(The article referred to above was reproduced and commented in in our issue of September 18th, 1926.-Ed.
+(The article referred to above was reproduced and commented on in our issue of September 18th, 1926.-Ed.
 S.O.)